cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 EDITORS NOTE: The text should be moved a section and not be in the IANA Section.

 This document registers the following entries in the "COSE Header Parameters" registry under the "CBOR Object Signing and Encryption (COSE)" heading.
-The formatting and processing for c5b, c5c, and c5t, and c5u are similar to x5bag, x5chain, x5t, x5u defined in {{I-D.ietf-cose-x509}} except that the certificates are CBOR encoded instead of DER encoded and uses a COSE_C5 structure instead of COSE_X509. c5u provides an alternative way to identify an untrusted certificate bag/chain by reference with a URI.
+The formatting and processing for c5b, c5c, and c5t, and c5u are similar to x5bag, x5chain, x5t, x5u defined in {{I-D.ietf-cose-x509}} except that the certificates are C509 instead of DER encoded X.509 and uses a COSE_C5 structure instead of COSE_X509. c5u provides an alternative way to identify an untrusted certificate bag/chain by reference with a URI.
 The content is a COSE_C5 item served with the application/cbor content format.
 The COSE_C5 structure used in c5b, c5c, and c5u is defined as:

 ~~~~~~~~~~~ CDDL
 COSE_C5 = C509Certificate / [ 2* C509Certificate ]